infor-design/enterprise-ng/projects/ids-enterprise-ng/src/lib/modal/README.md

 ### Setting the dialog result

-Setting the `dialogResult` can be achieved in several ways, the simpliest is to use the `close` method on `SohoModalDialogRef` in your button handler, which takes the dialog result as an argument.
+Setting the `dialogResult` can be achieved in several ways, the simpliest is to use the `close` method on `SohoModalRef` in your button handler, which takes the dialog result as an argument.
 This is set on the dialog reference and then passed into the `afterClose` event handler.

-Alternatively, you can call the `setDialogResult` method on the dialog reference, which also takes a dialog result as an argument.
+Alternatively, you can also set it via the `dialogResult` public property of your `SohoModalRef` instance.
 This allow the closing of the dialog to be decoupled from the result.

 The `dialogResult` could be the _model_ used by the underlying component, or a simple status indicator, such as `OK` or `CANCELLED`.